- The Mechanisms of Well-being

 The three elements, awareness, inhibition and direction are in practice intertwined, but for the purposes of this explanation, which is following the sequence of our re-education, I'll talk of direction as following the preparatory phase of inhibition.

 So, we’re going to start consciously directing ourselves, taking charge.
 What conscious directions (mental directives) should we give?
 Directions that correspond to the body’s own free way of self-organising.
-We don’t need to do the organising ourselves with direct muscular control, we couldn’t anyway if we tried, we’d only produce a dreadful parody of natural coordination, which is much more subtle and complex than anything our poor consciousness can grasp.
+We don’t need to do the organising ourselves with direct muscular control.
+We couldn’t anyway if we tried, we’d only produce a dreadful parody of natural coordination, which is much more subtle and complex than anything our poor extremely limited consciousness can grasp.
 What we do need to do is really clarify our intentions, so the body is finally given a more appropriate direction and a counter-order to the unconscious instructions our habits have been repeating for years.

 It’s important to know that the brain’s motor commands (nerve messages to make a movement), conscious or unconscious, don’t include the details of the gesture.
 That is looked after lower down in the nervous system, away from any conscious awareness.
 The brain only sends the broad outline of the movement to be made.
 That’s why, in Alexander, we talk of the head-neck relationship, or the widening of the back, rather than focusing on (or worse still, working) individual muscles, or thinking in precise anatomical terms.
 We need to give the body the freedom to fashion its responses in its own way.

 With practice, conscious directing will allow better patterns to be restored and this ultimately becomes ‘second nature’.
-This good functioning (perceived as lightness, freedom, tonicity, ease and efficiency of movement) will be part of our new enjoyment of well being.
+This good functioning (perceived as lightness, freedom, tonicity, ease and efficiency of movement) will be part of our new enjoyment of well-being.
 And this time we can rely on these sensations, as they reflect good use.
 And, thanks to our new awareness we will immediately be able to sense when things are going off course.
 We can also choose at any time to use the body however we like – even ‘badly’ – for fun, caprice, the simple joy of exploring the infinite possibilities the body offers us, and even out of necessity: imagine an actor having to play the Hunchback of Notre Dame!
-Even that need not bother us, since through the Technique we can work out the best means possible of conveying the hunchback without going into overdrive and killing ourselves every performance.
+Even that need not bother us, since through the Technique we can work out the best means possible of conveying the hunchback without going into overdrive and killing ourselves at every performance.

 By the way, as must be clear by now, good use emphatically doesn't mean a series of correct positions or a set way of doing things.
 Good use of the body involves letting the body's natural organising mechanisms organise us.

 Not really an extra skill, more of a logical outcome.
 If we possess innate mechanisms for good functioning, then it's pointless 'doing' them, we only need to let them operate.
 So one of the principles we learn in the Alexander Technique is that of not 'doing' an action but of letting it be done.
 The necessary energy and the action itself spring directly from our intentions.
 Actually, this is how we operate in any case if we're not interfering.
 We don't 'do' our walking, for instance.
 And if in walking to the bus I see I'm not going to make it and start to run, I don't 'do' the running either.
 It just happens.
-The necessary kinetic energy, stored in the muscles, is released as the body faithfully executes my mind's orders.
+The necessary kinetic energy, stored in the muscles, is released as the body faithfully executes my intentions.

 Many people don't realise that as far as the body is concerned you don't have to ‘find' energy from somewhere, it's waiting there to be used (unless we're ill or otherwise dysfunctional).
 Think of those emergency situations where the body just instantly bursts into action, quicker than the mind can react.
 Or supposing you're totally miserable, with zero energy, and I give you a fabulous job or a cheque for a million Euros?
 Do you still have no energy?
 Where did it come from?